 This year’s event also included short courses, ASC member meetings, awards presentations, scholarship announcements, a multitude of networking opportunities, and more.
 It was wonderful to see the industry coming together once again to build a stronger future.

-This spirit of enrichment will surely only grow as the ASC organizes next year’s World Adhesive & Sealant Conference, which will be held April 20-22 in Chicago.
+This spirit of enrichment will surely only grow as the ASC organizes next year’s World Adhesive & Sealant Conference in Chicago.
 Registration and additional details are available at https://wac2020.org.

 For additional information, visit www.ascouncil.org.